Trading

 Dubai's position as a global re-export hub and its year-round demand for sun and rain protection products makes it a strategically sound base for sticks and umbrellas trading.
 Whether you are sourcing from Asian manufacturers or distributing to GCC retailers, the emirate offers infrastructure, tax advantages, and regulatory clarity that few jurisdictions can match.

-This guide covers everything you need to know about obtaining Activity Code 4771.92 under a Trading Licence at Dubai South Business Hub Free Zone, including costs, compliance requirements, and why this market offers strong commercial potential.
+This guide covers everything you need to know about obtaining Activity Code 4771.92 under a Trading License at Dubai South Business Hub Free Zone, including costs, compliance requirements, and why this market offers strong commercial potential.

 Key Stats at a Glance